Laura E. Martin, Ph.D.

 Neuroimaging Studies of Health Behaviors

 My research focuses on identifying neural mechanisms associated with health behaviors such as smoking and obesity.
 My research utilizes functional magnetic resonance imaging (fMRI) to examine differences in prefrontal and limbic responses to rewarding stimuli (i.e. smoking cues, money, food-images, etc).
 In addition, my research examines the of role individual differences impulsivity in decision making and reward processing.
-As Associate Director of fMRI in the Hoglund Brain Imaging Center, I also have numerous ongoing collaborations areas of smoking cessation, obesity, social neuroscience, decision-making, resting state fMRI and neuroeconomics.
+As Associate Director of fMRI in the Hoglund Biomedical Imaging Center, I also have numerous ongoing collaborations areas of smoking cessation, obesity, social neuroscience, decision-making, resting state fMRI and neuroeconomics.

 - R00 DA025153: Studies of reward processing in nicotine addiction and obesity